-3. Inventories
+3. Prepaid Supplies

-Inventories are recorded at cost, which approximates market, using the first-in, first-out method.
-Inventories consist of expendable supplies held for consumption.
-The cost is recorded as an expenditure at the time individual inventory items are consumed rather than when purchased.
+Prepaid supplies are recorded at cost, which approximates market, using the first-in, first-out method.
+Prepaid supplies consist of expendable supplies held for consumption.
+The cost is recorded as an expenditure at the time individual items are consumed rather than when purchased.